DV

 Strategy & risk

-SCHG tracks Dow Jones U.S. Large-Cap Growth Total Stock Market Index with a capital appreciation approach, while VUG tracks CRSP US Large Cap Growth Index using a growth strategy.
-Beta is 1.17 for SCHG and 1.22 for VUG, indicating SCHG is less volatile relative to the market.
+SCHG tracks Dow Jones U.S. Large-Cap Growth Total Stock Market Index with a capital appreciation approach, while VUG tracks CRSP US Large Cap Growth Index with a growth approach.
+Beta is 1.19 for SCHG and 1.24 for VUG, indicating SCHG is less volatile relative to the market.

 Fund details